tmstff/knowledger/README.md

 ### Ordering

-Not available in intial version, ordering is done by timestamp.
+Not available in initial version, ordering is done by timestamp.

 Thoughts:
 - order is read-only